Use the topic links above or below for answers to frequently asked questions on the CVTEA accreditation process.

 Q: What expenses can be anticipated for accreditation?

 A: Programs are responsible for all costs of site team members associated with the site visit including, but not limited to, hotel expenses, airfare or mileage, meals, and rental car (if needed).
 Since the program is responsible for arranging the hotel and meal arrangements, costs vary from each site visit.
 During the evaluation site visit, AVMA staff will initially take care of the expenses for the team.
 Because of this, it is important that lodging and food arrangements are made with institutions that accept Mastercard credit cards.
 Eventually, all site visit travel, meals, lodging and associated expenses will be billed to the College.
 In addition, new programs are assessed a $3,000 application fee which is due along with the application form .
 This fee is above logistics costs mentioned above.
 Once all expenses have been collected following the site visit, an invoice is sent to the Program.
-Accredited programs are also assessed a $600 annual fee for subsequent years.
+Accredited programs are also assessed an annual fee for subsequent years.

 Q: How long will it take to prepare the self-study report?